toolleeo/cli-apps/README.md

 * [jq](https://stedolan.github.io/jq/) - (JSON Query?) is sed-like processor for JSON data; can be used to process JSON files and data streams and perform operations such as those allowed by `cat`, `sed`, `grep` and `awk` on regular text files.
 * [jqp](https://github.com/noahgorstein/jqp) - A TUI playground for exploring jq.
 * [Jsawk](https://github.com/micha/jsawk) - Like awk, but for JSON.
 You work with an array of JSON objects read from stdin, filter them using JavaScript to produce a results array that is printed to stdout.
+* [json](https://github.com/trentm/json) - A "json" command for massaging JSON on your Unix command line.
 * [JSON.sh](https://github.com/dominictarr/JSON.sh) - A JSON parser written in shell, compatible with ash, bash, dash and zsh.
 * [jtc](https://github.com/ldn-softdev/jtc) - JSON manipulation and transformation.
 * [underscore-cli](https://github.com/ddopson/underscore-cli) - Command-line utility-belt for hacking JSON and Javascript.